apache/arrow/docs/source/developers/continuous_integration/overview.rst

 Instead of thinking about Arrow CI in terms of files and folders, it may be conceptually simpler to instead divide it into 2 main categories:

-- CI jobs which are triggered based on specific actions on GitHub (pull requests opened, pull requests merged, etc)
+- **action-triggered builds**: CI jobs which are triggered based on specific actions on GitHub (pull requests opened, pull requests merged, etc)
-- On-demand builds which are manually triggered on a nightly basis or via Archery
+- **extended builds**: manually triggered with many being run on a nightly basis

 Action-triggered builds
 -----------------------